Skip to content

 Hours and Location

 The Finnish American Heritage Center (FAHC) is open to the general public.
-No admission fee
+There is no admission fee.

 • Public hours are 8 a.m. to 4:30 p.m.
 Monday through Friday